OpenTranslationBible/open-bible/en-GB/19.Psalms/md/psalm-108.md

 ## Psalm 108:12

-> Give us help against the enemy,
+> Give us help against the adversary,
-> For rescue by man is worthless.
+> For rescue by man is futile.

 ## Psalm 108:13

-> Through God we will do valiantly,
+> Through God we will achieve great deeds,
-> And it is He who will trample down our enemies.
+> And it is He who will subdue our foes.